 El Haouaria raptor watchpoint

-Thanks for the photographer for the excellent documentation as well as to many birders (Valéry Schollaert, Tom Conzemius, …) for the discussion.
-And to DF for his extensive analysis.
+Thanks to the photographer for the excellent documentation as well as to many birders (Valéry Schollaert, Tom Conzemius, …) for the discussion.
+And to Dick Forsman for his extensive analysis.